The Last Boy Scout: Plot

 Heading to the stadium to rescue Darian, Joe and Jimmy are captured and escorted to Marcone's office.
 Jimmy creates a diversion, allowing them to fight their way free.
 Realizing that Milo plans to shoot Baynard, Joe goes after Milo while sending Jimmy to warn the senator.
 Grabbing the game ball, Jimmy throws it at Baynard, knocking him down just as Milo starts to open fire.
-Joe knocks Milo to the edge of the stadium light platform, where SWAT officers shoot him before he falls into the moving rotor blades of a police helicopter.
+Joe pushes Milo to the edge of the stadium light platform, where SWAT officers shoot him before he falls into the moving rotor blades of a police helicopter.
 The briefcase of money is recovered and Marcone, having escaped with the rigged briefcase, is killed when he opens it at his estate.
 The next day, Joe and Sarah reconcile, and Joe and Jimmy decide to become partners.

 Cast

 Other actors in the film include Eddie Griffin as the strip club DJ, Sara Suzanne Brown as a stripper, Ryan Cutrona as Harp, Michael Papajohn as a hitman, Jack Kehler as the Scrabble man, Manny Perry as cigar thug, Rick Ducommun as the pool owner, and Morris Chestnut as the locker room kid.

 Singer Bill Medley and sports commentators Verne Lundquist, Dick Butkus and Lynn Swann appear as themselves.